standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “What would he do if you married?”

-{47}“Live with me, I suppose.
+“Live with me, I suppose.
 As a sort of upper husband.
 And look down on the other one.”

 “My dear, if you are going to do it, it should be